-Why Plant A Food Forest in Your Backyard?
+Why Plant A Backyard Forest Garden?

 Children have become the unintentional “canary in the coal mine” of a world so focused on short-term survival that we’ve forgotten what it means to be stewards of our own wellbeing, let alone that of the planet.

 Study after study has shown that kids need time in nature.
 But sadly, today’s children spend less time outdoors in natural settings than ever before.
 “Nature deficit disorder” is taking its toll in skyrocketing levels of childhood depression, anxiety, obesity, attention difficulties, and other physical and mental disorders.

 Central to this problem is that it can be incredibly challenging for today’s parents to find safe opportunities to get their kids into nature while juggling work, school, soccer games, and all the other demands of modern family life.